MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

    ![Select target disk storage](./media/volume-volume-migration/select-target-disk-storage.png)

    This begins the migration process.
-For monitoring scheduled jobs, you can open another DPM console parallelly while the migration is in progress.
+For monitoring scheduled jobs, you can open another DPM console paralleled while the migration is in progress.

 ::: moniker-end